White Cloud Mountain Minnows: Size, Care and More

 habitat in the wild

-The White Cloud Mountain minnow, scientifically known as Tanichthys albonubes, belongs to the family Cyprinidae.
-This family is commonly referred to as the “minnow” family, and it includes a wide range of small to medium-sized fish species.
-The Cyprinidae family is one of the largest fish families and includes popular aquarium fish such as goldfish, rosy barbs, danios, and of course, the White Cloud Mountain minnow.
-These fish are known for their lively and hardy nature, making them a popular choice among aquarists.
+The white cloud mountain minnow, known scientifically as Tanichthys albonubes, belongs to the family Cyprinidae, commonly referred to as the “minnow” family.
+This large family includes a variety of small to medium-sized fish, such as goldfish, rosy barbs, and danios.
+Renowned for their lively and hardy nature, white cloud mountain minnows are a popular choice among aquarists.

 Description